Image of an abstract brain concept

-SAP-E is the largest stroke project ever undertaken in Europe and will run until 2030.
+SAP-E is the largest stroke project ever undertaken in Europe.

-The Stroke Action Plan for Europe (SAP-E) is a pan-European project, and sets targets for the implementation of evidence-based preventive actions and stroke services until 2030.
+The Stroke Action Plan for Europe (SAP-E) is a pan-European project that sets targets for the implementation of evidence-based preventive actions and stroke services until 2030.

-It was outlined by the European Stroke Organisation (ESO) in cooperation with the Stroke Alliance for Europe (SAFE) to reduce the burden of stroke through improvement of care.
-SAP-E covers the entire chain of stroke care and was designed by a large group of stroke experts from all regions of Europe.
+The SAP-E was designed by a large group of stroke experts from all regions of Europe, in cooperation with the European Stroke Organisation (ESO) and the Stroke Alliance for Europe (SAFE) to reduce the burden of stroke through improvement of the entire chain of care.

 Overarching Targets For 2030